Catherine22/ClassLoader/README.md

     }
 }
 ```

 We realized that there're three steps to load a class.
 First, check if the class has already been loaded, then
 ```java
 findLoadedClass(name);
 ```

-And now, you can easily figure out that once a class has been loaded, it'll never be load again.

-Not found, we check if the class has already been loaded by the parent class loader.
+Next, if the class was not found, we check if the class has already been loaded by the parent class loader.
 ```java
 if (parent != null) {
     c = parent.loadClass(name, false);